phwl/elec3607-lab/labs/lab2-si5351/README.md

 [Clock builder pro software](https://www.skyworksinc.com/en/Application-Pages/Clockbuilder-Pro-Software).
 This is only available for Windows so you may need to find a suitable machine for this step.
 For your reference, [Application Note AN619 Manually Generating an Si5351 Register Map for 10-MSOP and 20-QFN Devices](https://www.skyworksinc.com/-/media/Skyworks/SL/documents/public/application-notes/AN619.pdf) explains how to program the Si5351 without using ClockBuilder Desktop.
 It might be useful in your later experiments.

-Here is a header file that I generated for CLK0 and CLK1 outputs of 28.1544 MHz.
+Here is a header file that I generated for CLK0 and CLK1 outputs at 28.1544 MHz.

 ```C
 /*